narze/dotfiles/README.md

 I don't want to waste time setting up my machines, so I spent years maintaining dotfiles.

 [Dotfiles are meant to be forked,](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked) but mine aren't.
 These scripts install many things you won't ever use.
+Feel free to look around and copy some of my script to fit your needs.

 ## Chezmoi